Code-Institute-Submissions/flux-time/README.md

     users from becoming frustrated or overburdened.
 The form fields are validated and have helpful notices and placeholders.

 * Contact Form
-    * Simliar to the form for the trial, the contact form fields are validated, have helpful notices, and placeholders.
+    * Similar to the form for the trial, the contact form fields are validated, have helpful notices, and placeholders.
 This means that if a user tries to submit a message with uses a properly formated email address, they'll be notified of their mistake.

 * Social icons in the footer